-Tips for Family and Friends of Addicts
+Tips for Family Members and Friends of People Struggling with Addiction

 If you are a friend or family member of someone struggling with addiction, you may find yourself constantly walking on eggshells.
 You might monitor your conversation to avoid saying the wrong thing, carefully observe the addict’s mood, or pander to their needs.
 And yet, aren’t they the one causing the harm?
 Why are you apologizing and hoping for their approval?
 What sort of crazy vortex have you fallen into, and how can you climb out?Addiction of all kinds, to food, alcohol, and other substances, is big and messy.
 It takes over the lives of not only the addicts themselves, but also their nearest and dearest.
 So why do friends and family members of addicts find themselves tiptoeing around, and what can be done to fix it?